 posted on Aug 27,2019

 A curved roof is a fairly new design that concentrates on aesthetic more than durability.
 Whether you’re interested in getting one for its style or because it’s a requirement for the type of building you’re developing, you probably want to learn more before you jump right in and start the building process.
-Fortunately, you’re in luck, because at Legacy Service, we’re here to answer any questions you may have about curved roofs, which is a specialty type of design that very few contractors have the expertise to install.
-Call us today at 215-798-9790 to learn more about this type and how it can help you stand out from the crowd!
+Fortunately, you’re in luck, because this article can help answer any questions you may have about curved roofs, which is a specialty type of design that very few contractors have the expertise to install.

 The round-roof barn, which is one of the earliest examples of curved roofs, was first seen in the 1920s.
 Its design came from people who were attempting to maximize the space in their lofts for hay storage.
 Since then, many barn type roofs have been redone with round roofs, and many of them were built during periods of world war.
 Most of the pre-World War II barns that have round roofs are scattered throughout the United States, and they can mostly be found in the mid-West.
 Curved roof construction that does not have supporting side walls became very popular after 1945, and ones that were designed more superiorly began to be seen in the 21st century.